 This is a huge hack: a plucky modder has resurrected a Macintosh SE/30 using a Seagate Dockstar, a small Linux server running a 1.2GHz ARM processor, a few USB 2.0 ports and 128MB of RAM.
 Not only does it work as a server, but in runs a Mac emulator, and even the floppy drive works… but it reads SD cards mounted on a floppy-shaped protoboard instead of ancient 5.25 discs!
 He even restored the Mac to pristine condition by bathing it in chemicals to return it to its vintage, unyellowed color.
 Amazing!Related

-About the authorJohn Brownlee is Cult of Mac's Deputy Editor.
+About the authorJohn Brownlee is a Contributing Editor.
 He has also written for Wired, Playboy, Boing Boing, Popular Mechanics, VentureBeat, and Gizmodo.
 He lives in Boston with his girlfriend and two parakeets.
 You can follow him here on Twitter.